Percepio Detect – Evaluation Package

 Get-ChildItem -Path . -Recurse | Unblock-File

 • DFM_CFG_STACKDUMP_SIZE in DFM/config/dfmCrashCatcherConfig.h: How much of the current stack to include in core dumps.
 This affects the size of an internal buffer for this data.
 Default is 300 bytes.
+This is the majority of the core dump payload (and RAM usage), but registers and other information is also included, making the total payload size somewhat larger.

 • TRC_CFG_STREAM_PORT_BUFFER_SIZE in TraceRecorder/streamports/RingBuffer/config/trcStreamPortConfig.h: The size of the TraceRecorder event buffer.
 Default is 5000 bytes.
 This decides how long trace history that is provided with the alerts.